Insulin-like growth factor 2: Function

+Preptin

+Preptin, a 34-aa peptide hormone produced by the pancreas, kidneys, breast tissues, and salivary glands, is derived from proteolytic cleavage of IGF-2 proprotein.
+The sequence of preptin (amino acids 93-126 of canonical IGF-2 preproprotein) is flanked by an N-terminal arginine (Arg) cleavage site and a C-terminal putative dibasic (Arg-Arg) cleavage motif.
+Preptin is present in islet beta-cells, undergoes glucose-mediated co-secretion with insulin, and acts as a physiological amplifier of glucose-mediated insulin secretion.
+It has an anabolic impact on bone growth and exhibits osteogenic properties, increasing osteoblast mitogenic activity through phosphoactivation of MAPK1 and MAPK3.
+This activity resides within the first 16 amino acids of preptin.
+Genetic ablation of the preptin-coding region of Igf2 in female mice impairs pancreatic function.

 Clinical relevance

-It is sometimes produced in excess in islet cell tumors and non-islet hypoglycemic cell tumors, causing hypoglycemia.
+IGF-2 is sometimes produced in excess in islet cell tumors and non-islet hypoglycemic cell tumors, causing hypoglycemia.
 Doege-Potter syndrome is a paraneoplastic syndrome in which hypoglycemia is associated with the presence of one or more non-islet fibrous tumors in the pleural cavity.
 Loss of imprinting of IGF-2 is a common feature in tumors seen in Beckwith-Wiedemann syndrome.
 As IGF-2 promotes development of fetal pancreatic beta cells, it is believed to be related to some forms of diabetes mellitus.
 Preeclampsia induces a decrease in methylation level at IGF-2 demethylated region, and this might be among the mechanisms behind the association between intrauterine exposure to preeclampsia and high risk for metabolic diseases in the later life of the infants.

 In animals it has been shown that toxins such as PCB (polychlorinated biphenyls) affects IGF II expression.

 Interactions

 Insulin-like growth factor 2 has been shown to interact with IGFBP3 and transferrin.